 Fairbanks, Alaska is home to three nearby ski resorts as well as heli-skiing and backcountry Nordic options.
-Visitors will find this quaint town carefully perched on the Tanana River within a stone’s throw of plenty of skiing and snowboarding.
+Visitors will find this quaint town carefully perched on the Tanana River within a stone’s throw of amazing skiing and snowboarding.

 Moose Mountain Ski Resort – 14 miles | 25 minutes